shela-wu/DietNerd/README.md

 ## Technology Stack

 - Frontend: HTML, CSS, JavaScript
-- Backend API: Not included in this repository
+- Backend API: Not included in this repository, see https://github.com/zyacub/dietnerd-backend
 ## Project Structure

 - `index.html`: Main page of the application